openjdk/jdk/src/java.desktop/share/legal/jpeg.md

 of commercial products, provided that all warranty or liability claims are assumed by the product vendor.

-ansi2knr.c is included in this distribution by permission of L. Peter Deutsch, sole proprietor of its copyright holder, Aladdin Enterprises of Menlo Park, CA. ansi2knr.c is NOT covered by the above copyright and conditions, but instead by the usual distribution terms of the Free Software Foundation; principally, that you must include source code if you redistribute it.
-(See the file ansi2knr.c for full details.)
-However, since ansi2knr.c is not needed as part of any program generated from the IJG code, this does not limit you more than the foregoing paragraphs do.

-The Unix configuration script "configure" was produced with GNU Autoconf.
-It is copyright by the Free Software Foundation but is freely distributable.
-The same holds for its supporting scripts (config.guess, config.sub, ltconfig, ltmain.sh).
-Another support script, install-sh, is copyright by M.I.T. but is also freely distributable.

 It appears that the arithmetic coding option of the JPEG spec is covered by patents owned by IBM, AT&T, and Mitsubishi.
 Hence arithmetic coding cannot legally be used without obtaining one or more licenses.
 For this